netchemo/Getting-and-Cleaning-Data/CodeBook.md

 * "Mag" was changed to "Magnitude" to enhance readability
 * "Freq" was changed to "Frequency" to enhance readability

-Finally, ndependent a final tidy data set was geneated with the average of each measurement variable for eacy activity and each subject; measurement means (of mean and standard deviation) grouped by subject and activity.
+Finally, a final tidy data set was geneated with the average of each measurement variable for eacy subject and each activity; measurement means (of means and standard deviations) grouped by subject and activity.

-Seventy-eight (79) measurement variables were genereated.
+**Seventy-nine (79) measurement variables (columns 3-81) representing means (of means and std devs) were genereated by subject and activity:**

 * tBody Acceleration Mean X
 * tBody Acceleration Mean Y